Top 10 SEO 2.0 Definitions

 http://ask.enquiro.com/2007/seo-20-will-content-still-be-king/

-Jody Nimetz convinces us that content will still be the key in SEO 2.0.
-He goes on to explain how and which content.
-He differentiates between fresh and existing content and urges us to update older contents while blogging is of course a must.
+Jody differentiates between fresh and existing content and urges us to update existing content while blogging is of course a must.
 Moreover he states that with various media you reach a larger audience.

 http://blogs.mediapost.com/search_insider/?p=427